 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 If the cancer can't be completely treated, the disease is usually fatal.
-But survival can vary, depending on how advanced the cancer is when diagnosed and how successful treatment is.
+But survival can vary, depending on how advanced the cancer is and how successful treatment is.

 When to Contact a Medical Professional

-Call your provider if you develop ongoing abdominal pain, especially if you have a history of liver disease.
+Contact your provider if you develop ongoing abdominal pain, especially if you have a history of liver disease.

 Preventive measures include:

-Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
+Reviewed By: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.